Cannabis Education: Cannabinoids and Terpenes

 THCA (Tetrahydrocannabinolic Acid ) - THCA is the acid form of THC, which is found in the raw cannabis plant.
 THCA converts to Δ9-THC when burned, vaporized, or heated at certain temperatures.

 Terpenes are what give plants, including cannabis it’s unique smell.
 Additionally, terpenes interact with cannabinoids to give each strain of marijuana its own unique effects.
 Several studies have suggested that terpenes work together with cannabinoids to help pass the blood brain barrier.
 Terpenes exist in many plants in the natural world.
 There are an estimated 200 different terpenes in varying marijuana plants.
 Terpenes have also been found to have potential health benefits.

 Alpha-pinene - Alpha-pinene is the most common terpene in the plant world and one often found in cannabis.
 Alpha-pinene is a bronchodilator.
-Pinene also promotes alertness and memory retention by inhibiting the metabolic breakdown of acetylcholinesterase, a neurotransmitter in the brain that stimulates these cognitive effects.
+Pinene also promotes alertness by inhibiting the metabolic breakdown of acetylcholinesterase, a neurotransmitter in the brain that stimulates these cognitive effects.
 (Pine scent)

 Myrcene - Myrcene is one of the most abundant terpenes found in the cannabis plant.
 If a cannabis plant has a high level of myrcene it is likely to have a sedative, relaxing, and possibly hypnotic effect.
 High levels of myrcene (usually above .5%) often have the couch lock effect: most commonly attributed to the Indica variety of cannabis.
 Often times indica strains are higher in Myrcene, however this is not an absolute and it is always good to check the terpene profile to be sure.
 (Earthy, Musky, Fruity)